Monday, April 10, 2023

 July 10

 In the foreground is a big Compassplant.
-But the stars of this photo are the prairie clovers.
+But the stars of this photo are the prairie clovers, purple and white.
 Purple Prairie Clover is a rare and conservative plant.
 But White Prairie Clover is a very rare and conservative plant.
-A gratifying triumph of the Somme Prairie Grove restoration is the fact that the quality plants year after year get more abundant.
+Indeed, a gratifying triumph of the Somme Prairie Grove restoration is the fact that the quality plants year after year get more abundant.
 White Prairie Clover started very slow.
 We had found very little seed.
 But bit by bit, year by year, it has flourished and spread.

-This photo deserves the longer comments below, as it shows three important features of the site.
+This photo shows three important features of the site.

 On the right is the Inner Loop footpath.
 If you like "being in nature" - these paths may be for you.
 If you prefer a wide mowed or paved trail, well, what can we say?

 On the near horizon is a strip of large trees.
 Those planted trees are unnatural to this site.
 In recent years we've spent time gradually thinning them to savanna density and encouraging young bur oaks there.
 Dense trees are common in untended wild lands.
-The tallgrass savanna, with its well-spaced trees and associated species, is globally rare, barely at the level of sustainability.
-Expanding this savanna habitat (and thus increasing the populations of savanna plants, animals, and other biota) is a priority for us and for global conservation generally.
+The tallgrass savanna - with its widely-spaced trees and associated animals, plants, and other biota - is globally rare, barely at the level of sustainability.
+Expanding this savanna habitat (and thus increasing the populations of tallgrass savanna species generally) is a priority for us and for global conservation.
 Endnote 2 has more on this.

 July 13